Understanding What a Lien Is: A Detailed Guide to Protect Your Assets

 Liens attach to numerous asset types.
 In real estate, properties serve as primary collateral.
 For businesses, equipment and inventory may become asset subsets.
 By thoroughly understanding these variations, stakeholders enhance their ability to navigate financial liabilities and leverage liens in credit arrangements.

 Liens also impact ownership rights.
 During a lien’s validity, the debtor retains possession but cannot transfer ownership freely.
-Upon debt settlement, the lien releases, restoring uninhibited asset control.
+Upon debt settlement, the lien released, restoring uninhibited asset control.
 It’s crucial for asset owners to recognize lien implications, ensuring informed decisions during transactions.

 Types Of Liens